cockroachdb/docs/src/current/v24.3/sso-sql.md

     }';
     ~~~

-1. Instead of setting `server.jwt_authentication.jwks` to a list of static signing keys, you can set `server.server.jwt_authentication.jwks_auto_fetch.enabled` to `true` to enable automatic fetching of signing keys for the issuers specified in `server.jwt_authentication.issuers`.
+1. Instead of setting `server.jwt_authentication.jwks` to a list of static signing keys, you can set `server.server.jwt_authentication.jwks_auto_fetch.enabled` to `true` to enable automatic fetching of signing keys for the issuers specified in `server.jwt_authentication.issuers.configuration`.
 Signing keys are fetched from the issuer's`https://{ domain }/.well-known/openid-configuration` endpoint.

 1. Set your Identity Map.
 Refer to [Identity Map configuration](#identity-map-configuration).